-The statement of accounts for 2021-22 should be considered alongside the budget for 2022-23 and the medium term financial prospects for the Authority.
+The statement of accounts for 2023-24 should be considered alongside the budget for 2024-25 and the medium term financial prospects for the Authority.

 The current financial environment that local government in England faces is one of continuing austerity.
 The Authority's constituent District Councils have faced a number of years of very significant spending reductions and that pattern is set to continue and to a degree accelerate as the Government moves from a national model of supporting local government spending to a more localised model with opportunities for funds raised locally to be retained locally.
 During this period of financial rebalancing the resources available to constituent District Councils have been reduced significantly.
 The Authority has continued to work with the Councils to keep the Levy increases over time to a minimum, but that approach could only be carried forward for a short period.
-The proposed Levy increase for 2022-23 was due to be some 5.8%.
-In the end the Councils offered some additional Covid funding so that for 2022-23 the Levy could be kept to an overall increase of 1.74% (by utilising balances in 2022-23 that were increased because of one off-Covid funds).
 Unless waste arisings start to reduce the financial position will continue to be stretched.